Silver (sometimes called silver dapple; in the Rocky Mountain

 Tami Johnson.

-FOXTON SMOKEY DAWN (Topside Midnight X Foxton Felicia), 1990 black silver mare owned by
+FOXTON SMOKEY DAWN (Topside Midnight X Foxton Felicia), 1990-2016 black silver mare owned by

-Foxton Morgans in Foxton CO.
-Dawn's mane and tail was lighter when she was a youngster; now it has age darkened (a phenomenon thought to be the result of the sooty gene; age darkening also can happen in other light mane and tailed horses like palominos and flaxen chestnuts) considerably, but retains the silvering at the ends of the mane and in the forelock.
-This mare tested as homozygous
+as she aged it darkened (a phenomenon thought to be the result of the sooty gene; age darkening also can happen in other light mane and tailed horses like palominos and flaxen chestnuts).

-FOXTON FROSTY DAWN (Foxton Society Beau X Foxton Smokey Dawn), 2002 dark bay or brown silver mare owned by Laura Behning,
+FOXTON FROSTY DAWN (Foxton Society Beau X Foxton Smokey Dawn), 2002-2018 dark

-She has had four foals so far, all silvers, three of which are pictured on this page.
+here.
+She had four foals before her untimely passing, all silvers, three of which are pictured on this page.
+Photo by Laura Behning.

 WHITING'S FANCY STAR (Foxton Debonair X Foxton Fawn), 1999 silver dapple mare, pictured here as a (sun-faded) yearling.
 Fancy Star is one of several classic silver dapple offspring of Foxton Fawn.
 She is owned by